-The existing WCC Local Plan Part 1 (JCS with the SDNPA) was adopted during March 2013 with the Local Plan Part 2 Housing and Employment allocations adopted during April 2017) and Gypsy, Traveller & Travelling Showpersons Development Plan Document (Traveller DPD) (adopted 2019) forming the Development Plan as a whole.
-Work on the emerging plan began during 2018 with an Issues and Options consultation taking place Feb - April 2021 followed by a draft plan Regulation 18 consultation occurring during Nov - Dec 2022.
+The existing WCC Local Plan Part 1 (JCS with the SDNPA) was adopted during March 2013 with the Local Plan Part 2 Housing and Employment allocations adopted during April 2017) and Gypsy, Traveller & Travelling Showpersons Development Plan

+Document (Traveller DPD) (adopted 2019) forming the Development Plan as a whole.
+Work on the emerging plan began during 2018 with public consultation on a Strategic Issues and Priorities consultation taking place Feb - April 2021 followed by a draft plan Regulation 18 consultation occurring during Nov - Dec 2022.

-Subsequent to the two Regulation 18 consultations, a six week public consultation on the Winchester City Council Proposed Submission Local Plan started on the 28th August 2024.
-Following this, it is anticipated that the Local Plan will be submitted to the Inspectorate by November 2024 with the Examination taking place early in the New Year.
-Once adopted it will replace the existing Local Plan parts 1 and 2 and the Traveller DPD.
+Subsequent to the two Regulation 18 consultations, a Regulation 19 consultation is scheduled to take in Sept 2024.
+Following this, it is anticipated that the Local Plan will be submitted to the Inspectorate by October/November 2024 with the Examination early in the New Year and once adopted will replace the existing development plan.